 This art finally found widespread use after the accession of Charles III, the former King of Naples, who had a true passion for it.
 It can be assumed that the crib theme was gradually spreading among the better circles of the population as early as the end of the 18th century, independent of the court or church crib.
-Leading artists from renowned workshops working for churches, such as Ramon Amadeu i Grau (1745-1821) and Damian Campeny i Estrany (1771-1855), who later moved to Rome and became a friend of Canova, made a decisive contribution to the development of the Catalan nativity scene.
-However, another artist, Domingo Talarn i Ribot (1812-1902), a pupil of the latter, under the influence of the 19th century Romantic movement, preferred the figures and landscapes of the Oriental style, seeking an extremely precise authenticity that is almost archaeological (4).
-At that time, the tradition had already become well established: it has been proved that around 1786 there was already a nativity market in front of the cathedral in Barcelona (5).
-Its origin might even be older.
-This Saint Luzia market still exists today with varying degrees of success.
-It is still considered to be one of the most important markets in the world, although since 1979 it has only been called a Christmas market.
-There are numerous stalls with figures made mainly of terracotta, vegetable materials, cork oak bark, ....
+Leading artists from renowned workshops (working for churches), such as Ramon Amadeu i Grau (1745-1821) and Damian Campeny i Estrany (1771-1855), who later moved to Rome and became a friend of Canova, made a decisive contribution to the development of the Catalan nativity scene.
+Another artist however, Domingo Talarn i Ribot (1812-1902), a pupil of the latter, under the influence of the 19th century Romantic movement, preferred the figures and landscapes of the Oriental style, seeking an extremely precise authenticity that is almost archaeological (4).
+At that time, the tradition had already become well established: it has been proven that around 1786 there was already a nativity market in front of the cathedral in Barcelona (5).
+Its origin might be older still.
+The Saint Luzia market still exists today with varying degrees of success.
+It is still considered to be one of the most important markets in the world, although, since 1979 it has only been called a Christmas market.
+There are numerous stalls with figures made mainly of terracotta, vegetable materials, cork, oak bark....

-In the past, the traditional form that was common everywhere was to create a whole landscape with cork bark, fresh and dried plant materials, sand and earth.
+In the past, the traditional form, that was common everywhere, was to create a whole landscape with cork bark, fresh and dried plant materials, sand and earth.
 These compositions required a relatively large amount of space.
 In the middle-class and patrician families, there was no hesitation in depicting all the stages of childhood from the Annunciation to the flight to Egypt in one and the same crib landscape.
-It should be noted here that the houses were often much larger at that time.
-Today the house crib still follows the same principles, but in most families its dimensions are hardly larger than those of a table.
+It should be noted here, that the houses were often much larger at that time.
+Today the house crib still follows the same principles, but in most families its dimensions are seldomly larger than those of a table.

-In 1912 the businessman Antoni Moliné (1880-1963) built the crib for the Carmelites on Montseny Street in Barcelona.
-For lack of space, he had the idea of making the mountains in the background out of painted plaster for a scene from the Annunciation to the shepherds.
-He obtained the material from a worker working in the monastery.
-Since this method led to excellent results, he used it more often the following year.
+In 1912, the businessman Antoni Moliné (1880-1963) built the crib for the Carmelites on Montseny Street in Barcelona.
+Due to a lack of space, he had the idea of making the mountains in the background out of painted plaster for a scene from the Annunciation to the shepherds.
+He obtained the material from a worker occupied in the monastery.
+Since the results were excellent, he used it more often the following year.
 Two years later he built the whole crib in this way.
-This is how the technique of the diorama came into being!
+It is how the technique of the diorama came into being!
 (6) The subject - and this can be a biblical episode or a Christmas custom - is treated in a similar way to a miniature theatre, which strictly follows the rules of perspective.

-A part of the conceived or realistic landscape is thus reproduced in its entirety despite a small depth - in the larger works between two and five metres - with an accentuated perspective.
+A part of the conceived or realistic landscape is thus reproduced in its entirety, inspite of a small depth - in the larger works between two and five metres - with an accentuated perspective.

-The thorough study of the details and accessories, the lighting and the colours lend a touch of reality and mystery to the whole, which fits in well with the actual character of the crib.
+The thorough study of details and accessories, lighting and colours lent a touch of reality and mystery to the whole, which fits well with the actual character of the crib.
 The scene is revealed to the observer behind a glass wall.
 He has the impression of being in front of a three-dimensional painting.

-This type of crib is widespread throughout Spain, but it is not the only one.
-Each region has its own diorama styles or techniques.
+This type of crib is spread throughout Spain, but it is not the only one.
+Each region has its own diorama styles and/or techniques.

-In the Basque Country, in the region of Guipúzcoa, there is the tradition of the nativity scene, as we also find it in certain parts of Central Europe.
+In the Basque country, more specifically the region of Guipúzcoa, there is the tradition of the nativity scene, as we also find it in certain parts of Central Europe.
 These childlike little works from the folk tradition are called Jaiotzas.
 Despite the hardships of winter, children in Basque costumes carry them on a stretcher.
-So they bring the representation of the birth of Christ and the Christmas joy to the remote farms, from hamlet to hamlet.
+They bring the representation of the birth of Christ and the Christmas joy to remote farms, from hamlet to hamlet.

-The portal of Belèn is a nativity scene of smaller dimensions, similar to the one we know in northern Europe.
+The portal of Belèn is a nativity scene of smaller dimensions, similar to the ones we know in northern Europe.

-As at the beginning of the last century, jute fabric and plaster are still the most preferred materials in Barcelona.
-The other associations use polystyrene and various insulating materials more frequently.
-The diorama is not really a popular form of representation.
-However, it is so widespread that it is unavoidable in Spain (7).
+As at the beginning of the last century, jute fabric and plaster were still the preferred materials in Barcelona.
+The other associations frequently used polystyrene and various insulating materials.
+The diorama was not really a popular form of representation.
+However, it was so widespread that it was unavoidable in Spain (7).
 Since the middle of the 20th century, the diorama has also been known and widely used in Italy.
-Today's nativity scene builders regard it as the most perfect form from a scenographic and artistic point of view.
+Today's nativity scene builders regard it as the most perfect form of a scenographic and artistic point of view.
 It is mainly used in communities.